-Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend River Itchen SAC (303.98 ha) Qualifying features: H3260 Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation S1044 Southern damselfly Coenagrion mercuriale Water Pollution The Diffuse Water Pollution Plan identifies numerous issues with water quality, in addition to point sources from Waste Water Treatment Works.
+Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend River Itchen SAC (303.98 ha) Qualifying features: H3260 Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation S1044 Southern damselfly Coenagrion mercuriale S1163 Bullhead Cottus gobio S1092 White-clawed (or Atlantic stream) crayfish Austropotamobius pallipes S1096 Brook lamprey Lampetra planeri S1106 Atlantic salmon Salmo salar S1355 Otter Lutra lutra Conservation objectives: Water Pollution The Diffuse Water Pollution Plan identifies numerous issues with water quality, in addition to point sources from Waste Water Treatment Works.
 The Plan is a critical document to achieve favourable condition, and actionowners were consulted as part of the process of revising the plan.
 Pollution causes excessive algal growth, smothering macrophytes, and increased BOD, decreasing oxygen availability for spawning gravels used by salmon and trout.
-Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 67] identify the following dependencies: The Itchen is mainly spring-fed and has only a narrow range of seasonal variation in physical and chemical characteristics.
-The water is of high quality, being naturally base-rich and of great clarity; and its temperature is relatively constant, with dissolved
+Reducing road run off can build on the existing Environment Agency and Highways Agency project assessing priority outfalls and use existing Memorandum of Understanding to highlight any known issues with trunk roads for potential remedial funding.
+Work is needed with the Environment Agency to quantify any impacts.
+Possible role for Test and Itchen Catchment Partnership (TICP) through the Catchment Action Plan, to focus on non-trunk roads with Hampshire County Council.
+Environment Agency (EA) Review of Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 70]identify the following dependencies: The Itchen is mainly spring-fed and has only a narrow range of seasonal variation in physical and chemical characteristics.
+The water is of high quality, being naturally base-rich and of great clarity; and its temperature is relatively constant, with dissolved oxygen levels at or near saturation.
+The majority of species are present throughout the system and downstream changes are less than in most other rivers.
+The river provides good water quality, extensive beds of submerged plants that act as a refuge for fish species, and coarse sediments that are vital for spawning and juvenile development.
+The Itchen valley contains areas of fen, swamp and meadow supporting